it-innovation/sam/doc/behaviour.rst

       }
   }

+(note: this is not a very realistic example, since you could achieve the same effect by just declaring the field as `private Value myValue`)

 You can use any Datalog query as the test and you can mix Java variables, Datalog variables and "special" variables freely.
 The special variables recognised are: